 He arranged these objets trouvés into very colourful columns which he erected in the front garden.
 All constructions were made very solid.
 Litnianski stood his ground in masonry indeed.

 picture © 2018 Francis David

 courtesy of the Lille Art Museum

-Working vertically maybe was not just a creative idea, it probably also was a practical necessity because of the smallness of the plot.
+Working vertically maybe was not just a creative idea, it probably also was a practical necessity because of the small size of the plot.

 Most columns have weather-vanes on top, constructed -mostly on winter days- by re-employing discarded materials.

 Litnianski liked to meet people who came to visit his creation and he often told proudly that he had devised its layout entirely himself.

 After Bodan Litnianski died in 2005, his wife Emilie Litnianski continued to take care of the site, until in 2008 she also passed away.
 From that time the site has been closed for the public.

 A regional newspaper reported in june 2009 that the house was put on sale by the inheritors, who hoped that someone or some organisation would show interest in maintaining the site.
 Another regional newspaper reported in august 2013 that the site was still on sale and that the vegetation was increasing in size.

 But then, in June 2018 Laurent Jacquy reported on his weblog Les beaux dimanches that in 2016 the property had been sold to a private party.
 As photographs dated June 2018 demonstrate, the new owner (or owners) left the front wall, the decorations on the western wall and probably most of the columns intact and also restrained the (still extensive) vegetation.